 Gary Lineker to ‘step back’ from Match Of The Day amid asylum remarks row

-Gary Lineker will “step back” from presenting Match Of The Day until he and the BBC have reached an “agreed and clear position” on his use of social media.
+Gary Lineker will “step back” from presenting Match Of The Day until he and the BBC have reached an “agreed and clear position” on his use of social media, the broadcaster said.

 A BBC spokesperson said: “The BBC has been in extensive discussions with Gary and his team in recent days.
 We have said that we consider his recent social media activity to be a breach of our guidelines.